Logiqx/gpx-ideas/docs/gpx/proposal/estimates.md

 ### Proposal

-There is a real opportunity for adding accuracy estimates to the GPX standard so that people can make use of them when exchanging data.
+There is an opportunity to add accuracy estimates to the GPX standard so that people can make use of them when exchanging data.
+The wording used in the GPX schema documentation is obviously a topic for discussion.

-The wording used in the GPX documentation is obviously a point for discussion, but I feel that values should be stored without any adjustments.
+I feel that accuracy estimates should be stored without any adjustments.
 Device manufacturers may adjust the 1-sigma values (e.g. Apple), but I think the estimates are best stored as provided within the GPX file.